 There are challenges of course.
 Digitalization cannot be rushed or it will result in a gigantic failure with data loss, loss of company spirit and – worst case – of good people who will quit over the frustration of the failed digitalization effort.
 Leadership will lose credibility and trust – which is worse than anything from a company perspective.

 The more integrated You advance Your digitalization the more keeping in with the validated state is a true GMP-challenge.
 And a huge caveat I must place here is: Be very thorough when working with validation-packages from software suppliers!
-They come from a non-GMP quality system environment – often no QMS around the software development at all – and so You need to take charge of what is done concerning validation (initial, updates, integration and post-integration management) – even and especially when it is an ISPE GAMP®5 category 3 or category 4 system.
+They come from a non-GMP quality system environment.
+Often no QMS around the software development at all.
+And so You need to take charge of what is done concerning validation (initial, updates, integration and post-integration management) – even and especially when it is an ISPE GAMP®5 category 3 or category 4 system.
 And do not mistake brand names for assurance of GMP-compliance.
-Our audit practice shows that even systems which are heavily advertized for can lack basic regulatory compliance requirements or are not fully compatible with local national GxP-requirements (an issue that even electronic deviation workflows or eBR systems can have).
+Our audit practice shows that even systems which are heavily advertized for can lack basic regulatory compliance requirements or are not fully compatible with local national GxP-requirements.
+(An issue that even electronic deviation workflows or eBR systems can have).

 For some newer technologies (Blockchain Technology, Decentralized Data Management, AI / Machine Learning / Neuronal Networks) You must understand: regulatory agencies are yet to say and to judge what they require from the GxP-viewpoint, depending on each situation of digital integrated process landscaping and data generation and management.
-Of course You can apply the current GxP-regulations’ point to now – but it may not in all cases be what You need.
+Of course You can apply the current GxP-regulations’ point to now.
+But it may not in all cases be what You need.

 And take a good look where You will market Your products: some regulatory agencies are on high alert concerning data and processes in digitalized environments and close to publishing guidance, others are – yet – fast asleep but won’t be forever.